-- should be known to, and approved by the board, where applicable, and the parents of the child - tied to your duties, and - designed to develop the child's skills in the sport program or the behaviour of others, you should discuss it with the designated person within your organization.
-Examples of unacceptable behaviour toward a child:
+- should be known to, and approved by the board, where applicable, and the parents of the child - tied to your duties, and - designed to develop the child's skills in the sport program.

 Always consider the child's reaction to any activities, conversations, behaviour or other interactions.
-If at any time you are in doubt about the appropriateness of your own behaviour
+If at any time you are in doubt about the appropriateness of your own behaviour or the behaviour of others, you should discuss it with Lori Lund President PEISA, the designated person within the organization.